A Vietnamese national was denied entry into Taiwan.

 Đài Loan phạt mạnh tay với bất cứ du khách nào mang theo thịt lợn cũng như chế phẩm từ lợn từ những nơi có vùng dịch

-Taiwan imposes heavy fines on any tourist bringing pork or pork products from areas with epidemics.
+Taiwan imposes strict penalties on any traveler bringing in pork or pork products from areas affected by disease outbreaks.

-Taiwanese authorities are checking whether the above-mentioned passenger's banh tet contained the African swine fever virus.
-Taiwanese authorities have also increased the fine for those who bring undeclared meat products into the country.
-Accordingly, the first violation will be fined 200,000 TWD and the fine increases to 1 million TWD (more than 750 million VND) for the second violation.
+Taiwanese authorities are investigating whether the rice cake carried by the aforementioned passenger contained the African swine fever virus.
+Taiwanese officials have also increased penalties for bringing undeclared meat products into the country.
+The first offense will result in a fine of 200,000 TWD, and the fine increases to 1 million TWD (over 750 million VND) for subsequent offenses.

-Previously, since the beginning of February, Taiwan began strict checks at international airports, since the time a Vietnamese tourist carrying a loaf of bread tested positive for African swine fever virus.
+Previously, since the beginning of February, Taiwan had begun stricter checks at international airports, following the discovery of a Vietnamese tourist carrying a loaf of bread that tested positive for African swine fever.

-After China and Mongolia, Vietnam was the next Asian country to be hit by African swine fever (ASF) in February.
-This is a highly contagious and fatal disease for pigs.
-Previously, many new ASF cases were detected in late February in provinces and cities in China, including Guangxi - which borders Vietnam in the north, Yunnan, Hebei and Inner Mongolia.
+Following China and Mongolia, Vietnam became the next Asian country to be hit by African Swine Fever (ASF) in February.
+This highly contagious disease is fatal to pigs.
+Prior to this, several new cases of ASF were detected in late February in various provinces and cities in China, including Guangxi – which borders Vietnam to the north – Yunnan, Hebei, and Inner Mongolia.